Matching Augmentation via Simultaneous Contractions: Algorithm for structured graphs

-The terms and notation used in conditions (iii)-(v) are defined in Section~\ref{sec:ComputingSpecialConfiguration}.
 Essentially, these conditions restrict the structure of special configurations.
 For example, in the graph $G/H$ (the graph obtained by contracting the various components of $H$ into single nodes), there is no cycle that has $2$ or more nodes corresponding to large components.
 In particular, a special configuration contains at least one small component or is already feasible.
 The restricted structure of special configurations will be crucially exploited while proving an improved lower bound on $\OPT(G)$.

 From an economical bridgeless 2-edge-cover $H$, we obtain a special configuration by repeatedly searching for the four forbidden structures (properties (ii)-(v) above) and buying and selling certain edges such that we turn $H$ into an economical bridgeless 2-edge cover $H'$ with fewer components.
 One can show that searching for such structures can be done in polynomial time.